ARE GUARANTEED ST ANDREWS OLD COURSE TEE TIMES WORTH IT

 Now in fairness, not all of these ‘strings’ would be out of kilter with your own aspirations.
 Plenty of golfer’s plan to play Carnoustie and Kingsbarns for instance anyway.
 Similarly, you’re likely to want somewhere to stay too, albeit you’d probably welcome some choice in that decision rather than having the terms dictated to you

-When trying to pull all this together it probably comes down to a question of time and money set out against the month of the season which of course influences the amount of available less expensive alternatives.
-Guaranteed tee times are of course most popular with overseas visitors who needn’t be in a position to ‘come back next week’ and try again, and they can eat away at someone who is considering, even to quite irrational levels as they seek to close down every last percentage of potential risk (there reaches a point where weather is a bigger risk than failure on the ballot – and that knocks out any tee-time!)
+When trying to pull all this together it probably comes down to a question of time and money set out against the month of the season, which of course influences the amount of less expensive alternatives available.
+Guaranteed tee times are of course most popular with overseas visitors who needn’t be in a position to ‘come back next week’ and try again.
+They can (and do) eat away at someone who obsesses on the Old Course.
+Golfers who develop a case of ‘Old Course fever’ can become quite irrational as they seek to close down every last percentage point of potential risk.
+‘Old Course fever’ is probably the single biggest mistake we see visiting golfer’s making.
+It’s worth remembering that there reaches a point where weather is a bigger risk than failure on the ballot – and that knocks out any tee-time!

 Advanced Ballot – Guaranteed Tee-time

-There are other important things to be aware of though.
+There are however other important things to be aware of though.
 Advanced ‘guaranteed tee-times’ are restricted to midweek slots only.
 Applications can only be made therefore for Monday to Friday.
 You are allowed to make three applications in two week blocs each year.
 A bit of calendar strategy is probably wise here.
 Predicting how demand will unfold is very hit and miss, but as a general rule of thumb follow the seasons.
 The summer months and early autumn are the most popular and you can expect demand to be highest around these known bottlenecks.
-You might like to scatter your approach accordingly, or you may prefer to go ‘all in’?.
+You can’t apply into September.
+You might like to scatter your approach into less popular windows, or you may prefer to go ‘all in’?.

 The Links Trust operates a two-course policy on its ‘advanced guaranteed allocations’.
 The St Andrews Links Trust will allocate the Jubilee course as the ‘second course’ if you don’t nominate, or they’re unable to meet your choice.